Bereavement Services

 Hearts of Hope is an ongoing open grief support group for any adult who is grieving the death of a loved one.
 This group meets every month routinely on the following days: 1st and 3rd Mondays (daytime, 10:30 AM - 12 Noon), as well as 2nd and 4th Thursdays (evening, 5:30 PM - 7 PM).

-This group is now available in hybrid format.
-You are welcome to join on Zoom, or you can join us in person at Doey's House 11370 Caring Pathway Lane, Hagerstown 21742.
-COVID screenings and masks are required.
+You are welcome to join us in person at Doey's House 11370 Caring Pathway Lane, Hagerstown 21742.

 You can view upcoming meetings on our website calendar.